Designing a search experience teams could trust

 Tweaking a typo in your search query no longer creates a new search card that clutters the homepage and requires re-sharing.

-Trace changes and easily recover from mistakes via version history
+Trace changes and recover from mistakes via version history

-• Users naturally think of binders as static sets and searches as dynamic filters
+• Zooming out, users naturally think of binders as static sets and searches as dynamic filters.
+Merging the two would violate established mental models and further confusion on Everlaw.

-• Decision: Keep them distinct and improve search collaboration without blurring that boundary.
+• Decision: Improve search collaboration without blurring that boundary.

 • Trade-off: Users benefit from improved coordination without disrupting familiar structures or core data models.

-✏️ Decision 2: Live edits vs. manual saves (query changes)
+✏️ 2.
+A hybrid of live edits and manual saves (query changes)

 • Fully manual saves slow iteration and create version conflicts.

-• Decision: Use a hybrid model: live updates for small tweaks (e.g., filter tweaks) + manual commit for larger query changes
+• Decision: Use a hybrid model: live updates for small tweaks (e.g., filter tweaks) and explicit commit for larger query changes.

 • Trade-off: Enables real-time collaboration while maintaining predictable, recoverable workflows, keeping teams aligned without disruption.